kaiomagalhaes/README/README.md

 If a meeting completes its intended purpose before it’s scheduled to end, let’s give the time back to everyone.
 If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.

 #### Nuance and Errata
-I am an introvert and that means that prolonged exposure to humans is exhausting for me.
-Weird, huh?
-Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
-Do not confuse my quiet with lack of engagement.

 When the 1:1 feels over, and there is remaining time I always have a couple of meaty topics to discuss.
 This is brainstorming, and the issues are usually front-of-mind hard topics that I am processing.
 It might feel like we’re shooting the shit, but we’re doing real work.

 When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

-I can be hyperbolic but it’s almost always because I am excited about the topic.

 *sidenote: This manager tutorial was heavily based on [Rands](http://randsinrepose.com/archives/how-to-rands/), his thoughts on management align incredibily well with mine.*